 Anxiety disorders-including generalized anxiety disorder, panic disorder, obsessive-compulsive disorder, social anxiety disorder, and specific phobia-affect more than 87 million people in the world's seven major pharmaceutical markets (United States, France, Germany, Italy, Spain, United Kingdom, and Japan).
 These diseases can be chronic or episodic, but all have a serious impact on patients' quality of life.
-Decision Resources, Inc., announces a new study, Anxiety Disorders, that evaluates the opportunities awaiting new drugs in this marketplace.
+Decision Resources, Inc., announces a forthcoming study, Anxiety Disorders, that evaluates the opportunities awaiting new drugs in this marketplace.

 In all major markets, increasing public awareness will broaden acceptance of anxiety disorders as treatable diseases.
-This awareness, coupled with improvements in the ability of general practitioners to recognize and distinguish between these disorders, will spur an estimated 10% increase in diagnosis by 2009.
+This awareness, coupled with improvements in the ability of general practitioners (GPs) to recognize and distinguish between these disorders, will spur an estimated 10% increase in diagnosis by 2009.
 Anxiety Disorders explores how an increase in the diagnosed population will expand the anxiety market from $2 billion in 1999 to almost $3 billion in 2009.
 This study also explains the following:

 -- Why selective serotonin reuptake inhibitors/serotonin norepinephrine reuptake inhibitors (SSRIs/SRNIs) are the clear market winners, despite the lower cost of benzodiazepines. -- How general practitioners' growing awareness of anxiety disorders and comfort level with prescribing new drugs will affect the anxiety disorder market. -- The promise of neuropeptide antagonists as a significant improvement over the existing SSRI/SNRI class, and why these drugs are in a position to garner $1.5 billion in their peak year of sales for anxiety disorders.